Copyright 2019 © La Vuelta al Mundo Sin Prisas. Todos los derechos reservados.

 I recommend that you keep an open mind and from my experience, if you don’t like something and you have the option to change places, do it.
 But before you get to this point, it’s best to explain why you’re going to the hosts if you don’t like something.
-Speak from the beginning so that what you promised when you contacted is fulfilled and if there are unwanted surprises, then decide if it is worth staying there.
+Speak from the begin so that what you promised when you contacted is fulfilled and if there are unwanted surprises, then decide if it is worth staying there.

 The list is expanding – fortunately – as I find options as I move through the world.
 Although if you know of any more and have not seen it in this list, please give me the information to attach it using the form below or in the comments.

 Thank you very much for your cooperation.

 Options to be able to sleep in an economic place or free during your trip.

 Traveling is communicating, if you can do it in others, besides Spanish, better.

 Creating websites and blogs with WP is a way to raise funds for the trip and help others.